-With a long term meditation practice of my own, it seemed natural to train as a teacher with Breathworks and to offer my skills and services by teaching teaching 8 week Mindfulness for Health and Mindfulness for Stress courses along with facilitating retreats and mindfulness nurture groups.
+With a long term meditation practice of my own, it seemed natural to train as a teacher with Breathworks (in 2016) and to offer my skills and services by teaching teaching Mindfulness for Health, wellbeing and Mindfulness for Stress management along with facilitating retreats and mindful-living nurture groups.
 I also offer personal coaching sessions on a 1-1 basis.

-Between May 2017 and September 2018, I deepened my own meditation practice when I lived and worked as a residential retreat coordinator at The Barn Retreat, jointly coordinating over 30 mindfulness retreats.
-I journeyed with hundreds of beautiful souls.
+Between May 2017 and September 2018, I deepened my own meditation practice by living and working as a residential retreat coordinator at The Barn Retreat, jointly coordinating over 30 mindfulness retreats.

-Combining my previous expertise in criminal justice with mindfulness teacher training, I am delighted to be offering mindfulness based interventions (MBA’s) in prisons.
-As an Associate of Exeter University, and inspired by Dr Imaculada Adarves-yorno’s Mindful Leaders work in Kenyan Prisons, I am part of the development and delivery team of Alternative Lives prison programme, in partnership with Exeter City F.C.
+Combining my previous expertise in criminal justice with mindfulness teacher training, I spent 2018-19 developing and piloting mindfulness ‘Mindfit’, a mindfulness based invention (MBA) in prisons.
+As an Associate of Exeter University, and inspired by Dr Imaculada Adarves-yorno’s Mindful Leaders work in Kenyan Prisons, I was part of the delivery team of Alternative Lives prison programme, in partnership with Exeter F.C.
 Community Trust.

 Since the Covid-19 crisis (2020), I offer mindful wellbeing coaching, both one-to-one personal sessions on zoom, skype, or over the telephone, for those over 60 and hold weekly Mindfulness Zoom Groups to reduce isolation and support learning mindful wellbeing tools, for those in indefinite lockdown through this time of great challenge and change.